 So now that we know what event planning involves, let’s take a look at how you can start your own event planning business:

 Plan Ahead: The first step to owning an event planning business is to plan ahead, as in months and months ahead.
 It takes a long time to develop fresh concepts for themes and venues that haven’t been done before.
 Your planning process should take as much time as the events themselves to ensure everything comes out perfectly.

 For example, if you’re hosting a Thanksgiving-themed party, make sure there isn’t another one scheduled for the same day.
 Consider alternatives like hosting it on a different holiday or weeknight instead of a Thursday.
-Also, keep in mind you’ll need a few months lead time before sending invitations, so guests have enough time to clear their schedules.
+Also, keep in mind you’ll need a few months lead time before sending invitations and raising awareness about your event, so guests have enough time to clear their schedules.

 Create a Website: The first thing someone looking for an event planner or assistant will do is search online.
 You need to have an attractive website with all the information people might need to get them interested in hiring you.
 Ensure your site includes samples of past work along with testimonials from happy customers.

 Of course, make sure your site looks nice and functions well on all devices (since most people will be browsing through their smartphones or tablets).

 Know Your Niche: It’s essential to have a niche in mind when starting an event planning business.
 The last thing you want is to be all over the place with your events.
 If you try to please everyone, you’ll fail at pleasing anyone.
 People are more likely to hire planners who specialize in their preferred function.

 For example, if someone wants a high-class catered wedding, they’ll call up the most expensive 5% of planners rather than hiring the cheapest one around who also happens to do weddings.
 Your best bet is to socialize with potential clients and see what type of events they usually host so you can focus on those instead of doing everything under the sun.